Holiday savings: up to $84 off

 Can Dogs Eat Grapes?
 Understanding the Dangers and Actions to Take

 The day was perfect until your dog decided to feast on grapes.
 And now you're in the emergency room of an animal hospital.
 Cases like these are not unusual.
 Can dogs eat grapes?
 Well, the answer would be no. Grapes or raisins are poisonous for dogs.
 And grapes in juices, jams, or any other form are dangerous for dogs.
-You must keep them away from their access.
+You must keep them away out of their reach.

 Are Grapes Bad for Dogs?